Which Area of Budapest Is Best for Visitors To Stay In? Everything You Need To Know

 Frequently Asked Questions

-What is the best district to stay in Budapest for first-time visitors?
+What is the best area of Budapest for first-time visitors?

 District V (Belváros) is the best option for first-time visitors.
 It’s central, safe, and within walking distance of major attractions like the Parliament, St. Stephen’s Basilica, and the Danube River.